yasmeenustad/Swiggy-data-Analysis/README.md

 - **Quality Emphasis:**
     - To succeed in opening remote kitchens, a strong emphasis on food quality is crucial.
     - Providing high-quality meals that match customer expectations is a cornerstone of success.

+ ## Challenges:
+- **Challenging Web Scraping:**
+    - Scraping Swiggy data proved to be a challenging task primarily due to the dynamic nature of the website.

+- **Complex HTML Structure:**
+    - The website's HTML structure was intricate and complex, adding an extra layer of difficulty to the scraping process.

+- **Efficient Time Management:**
+    - Managing time efficiently was essential to tackle the challenges effectively.

 ## <img src="https://github.com/yasmeenustad/Swiggy-data-Analysis/assets/112754746/2e256cec-1421-4c5f-9913-052a53dc470f" width="70" height="50"> Learnings:
 - **Web Scraping:**